Param-Srivastava/Quicksell-Frontend/README.md

-# QuickSell Frontend Project by Param Srivastava
+# QuickSell Frontend Assignment by Param Srivastava

 ## Overview

 This project is a Kanban board application developed using ReactJS.
 It enables users to interact with ticket data retrieved from the **Quicksell API**.
 Users can organize and sort tickets based on various criteria, making it a flexible tool for managing projects.
-Check out the live version of the project at .
+Check out the live version of the project at [Link](https://quicksell-frontend-ashen.vercel.app/).

 ## Home page Look(Zoomed Out)